patrick-crawford/WEB422-Backup/notes/2019/angular-socketio-intro.md

 var io = require('socket.io')(http);
 ```

 This code is a little different than what we're used to when working with Express in Node.js.
-Here, we require the 'http' module, and invoke it's "Server" function with the express "app" to return an http server instance (ie "http").
+Here, we require the 'http' module, and invoke its "Server" function with the express "app" to return an http server instance (ie "http").
 We will be
 referencing "http" instead of "app" when listening on our "HTTP_PORT".
 We also require the "socket.io" library and provide the "http" server that we will "bind" our socket to.
 This must be an "http" server, and will not work with "app" (which is why we must use the "http" module).

 <br>